Resident Evil: Vendetta: Plot

-Arias intends to make Rebecca his bride as she shares a striking resemblance to his late wife.
-It is also revealed here that Diego and Maria are father and daughter, and close friends of Arias who also survived the wedding massacre.
-Arias develops a new strain of the A-virus which resists Rebeccas' vaccine, and injects it into her.
-Arias then challenges Chris to rescue Rebecca within twenty minutes, after which the virus will take full effect on Rebecca.
-As Arias's associates initiate their attack on New York City by releasing the virus-laden gas via tankers, Leon and Chris's new BSAA team—D.C., Damian, and Nadia—manage to destroy the vehicles, contain the virus and incapacitate Maria in the process, although Damian is brutally decapitated by zombie dogs in the process.
-Chris, later joined by Leon, then infiltrates Arias's safe house, defeats Diego and rescues Rebecca.
-On the terrace, Chris engages Arias in close-quarter combat and throws Arias through the glass terrace below to his demise.
+Arias then challenges Chris to rescue Rebecca, who is injected with a vaccine-resistant virus that threatens to turn her into a zombie as part of his personal plan to re-start the failed wedding.
+As Arias' associates initiate their attack on New York by releasing the virus-laden gas via tankers, Leon and Chris' BSAA team destroy the vehicles and contain the virus, incapacitating Maria in the process, but Damian is killed by zombie dogs.

+Chris, later joined by Leon, then infiltrates Arias' safe house, defeats Diego, and rescues Rebecca.
+On the terrace, Chris engages Arias in combat and throws him through a glass terrace to his demise.
 Diego then arrives and, despite being badly injured after being defeated by Chris, merges with Arias to form a new Tyrant monster.
-Chris is no match against the Tyrant until Leon joins the fight after working his way through the safe house, mowing down zombies.
-With the assistance of D.C. and Nadia, they manage to trap the Tyrant, at which point Chris finishes it off with a grenade launcher.
-They are then able to locate the antidote that Arias kept and successfully cure Rebecca before escaping by helicopter.
-As the team spreads the antidote across the city to cure the rest of the infected, Leon and Chris wonder what may lie ahead.
+Chris is no match against the Tyrant until Leon joins the fight after working through the safe house, mowing down zombies.
+With the assistance of D.C. and Nadia, they trap the Tyrant before Leon and Chris kill it.
+They locate the antidote that Arias kept and cure Rebecca before escaping by helicopter.
+The team then spreads the antidote across the city to cure the rest of the infected.
+Meanwhile, Maria, later revealed to be alive, discovers her now-dead father.

-The epilogue features Maria being alive and vowing vengeance for her father's and Arias' deaths.

 Voice cast

 Production

 On October 15, 2015, Marza Animation Planet announced that they "decided to make a full-length CG animation movie" of Resident Evil series, which was referred to as a "reboot" and was set to be released in 2017.
 The title of the work-in-progress Resident Evil film was revealed as Resident Evil: Vendetta on March 25, 2016.
 In addition, a new promotional picture was released by Italian motorcycle manufacturer Ducati and the film studio at the 43rd Tokyo Motorcycle Show, showcasing Leon Kennedy with Ducati's newest XDiavel model motorcycle as part of an advertising agreement.
 In the film, Leon rides a Ducati XDiavel during the "action-packed scenes and at the climax of the movie".
 Capcom stated that despite being called a reboot, it is still actually just a sequel.
 They were actually referring to the film's new tone.
 The first trailer was released during the Tokyo Game Show on September 17, 2016, along with new footage of Resident Evil 7: Biohazard.

+Capcom Producer Hiroyuki Kobayashi wanted Leon be the main character, while the film producers wanted Chris to be the lead; in the end, both were used.
+Kobayashi also suggested that Rebecca Chambers be included, marking her return to the franchise, which was accepted.
+Since had not been part of a Resident Evil story in a while, the team used the opportunity to explore how she'd matured in the intervening time.
+The chase scene between Leon and dogs was almost removed from the film, but director Takanori Tsujimoto pushed for it to be kept.